AaltoAsia/O-MI/README.md

 Defines how many latest values are stored for each sensor.

 settings-read-odfpath = "Objects/OMI-Service/Settings/"
-Defines path in DB were these values can be found.
+Defines path in O-DF hierarchy where values of the settings can be found.

 agent-system {